 Organized Camp Program

 Organized camps provide creative, recreational and educational opportunities through the provision of programs and facilities to overnight campers, who are typically youth.
 In San Diego County we have approximately 35 Organized Camps that serve an estimated 250,000 people each year.
-The Department of Environmental Health’s Organized Camp inspection program aims to ensure the physical settings of camps are maintained and operated safely so that campers have a positive and safe experience.
+The Department of Environmental Health and Quality's Organized Camp inspection program aims to ensure the physical settings of camps are maintained and operated safely so that campers have a positive and safe experience.

 Environmental Health Specialists inspect overnight organized camps annually pursuant to the California Health and Safety Code for:

 - Review of the food facility (kitchen and food preparation area);